They call it nostalgia. That trait we have of looking at the past through a prism that highlights fond memories and relegates flaws to the background.

 “You should have told us that at the time.
 We’re still charging you.”

 There was nothing much we could do apart from learn from it and we were smarter renting our next flat.
-But thinking about it, first-time tenants as glaikit as us must sign a lease every day of the year.
-Many will have had a lot worse done to them.
+But first-time tenants will have had a lot worse done to them.
 It’s not their fault.

 So I’m glad there is more information around for tenants now.
 I’m pleased legislation gives better protection to tenants.
 Though I’m no longer a tenant I’m delighted a Tenant’s Information Pack exists.
-Maybe if we’d had Tenancy Deposit Schemes, my first experience of renting would have been happier.
+And I’m pleased that from this December, there will be a new Private Residential Tenancy which will help ensure tenants can’t be thrown out of a property on a whim, or at the end of a set period.

 Private renting will never be perfect – maybe bongo-man still haunts a tenement somewhere.
 But things like Scottish Housing Day can only help in making people aware of their housing options.